|

 David H. Crocker is a principal with Brandenburg

 InternetWorking.
-He has contributed to the development of
+He has contributed to the development of internetworking

-internetworking capabilities for forty years, first as
+capabilities for more than forty-five years, first as part of the Arpanet research

-part of the Arpanet research community and then in the commercial
+community and then in the commercial sector.

 Mr. Crocker's curriculum